pkcinna01/arduino-solar-sketch/README.md

 ## Motivation

-This project manages fans for cooling several epever solar charge controllers in an off grid system.
-Future enhancements are planned for measuring battery bank power usage after installing some shunts.
+Used to efficiently cool several solar charge controllers in an off grid system.

-Feel free to use this code as needed.
-I plan to include misc supporting files and projects such as the grafana project which also shows EPEver controller stats.
-Because there are so many moving parts I may try to bundle everything in a Docker project... prometheus installation, epever data extraction for prometheus, scripts to setup the controllers, electronics hooked up to arduino and fans, etc...

 ## Installation